 MAP-A measures student performance based on alternate achievement standards that are aligned with Missouri's Show-Me Standards.
 A student who is eligible for the MAP-A Assessment does not participate in any other statewide standardized assessments, including the Grade-Level, End-of-Course, or the ACT Assessments.
 The MAP-A is administered by educators in three content areas, English language arts, mathematics, and science.
-For federal and state accountability, the alternate assessment is required by law at the following grade levels:
+The alternate assessment is administered as follows:

 - Science in grades 5, 8, and 11.

 NOTE: Scores for state and federal accountability for ELA and mathematics are taken from grades 3-8 and grade 11 and for science from grades 5, 8, and 11.